Black-cheeked ant tanager

-The black-cheeked ant tanager (Habia atrimaxillaris) is a species of bird in the family Cardinalidae.
+The black-cheeked ant tanager (Driophlox atrimaxillaris) is a species of bird in the family Cardinalidae.
 It is endemic to Costa Rica.
+It was formerly placed with the red-crowned ant tanager in the genus Habia.

 Taxonomy and systematics

 The original description of the black-cheeked ant tanager assigned it the binomial Phoenicothraupis atrimaxillaris and placed it in family Thraupidae, the "true" tanagers.
 Genus Habia was later shown to have priority so the species was renamed to its current binomial.
 In the early 2000s, DNA analysis revealed that all the members of Habia were more closely related to the cardinals, so they were moved to family Cardinalidae.

 Description

 Based on a small number of specimens, the black-cheeked ant tanager is 18 to 19 cm long and weighs 36.2 to 48.9 g.
 The male's upper parts are dark gray with a red tinge, and it has a (usually invisible) orange-red crest.
 The face has a diffuse black "mask".
 The throat is bright salmon orange that transitions through darker salmon to dark gray with a pink tinge on the belly.
 The female is similar but duller and its crest is smaller.